isadorasophia/dotnet2md/README.md

 2. Build!

 ### Pre-compiled binaries
-You can download the binaries at our [releases](https://github.com/isadorasophia/dotnet2md/release) page.
-Or through the command line:
+You can download the binaries at our [releases](https://github.com/isadorasophia/dotnet2md/releases/) page.
+Or with the command line:

 **ps1**
 ```shell